-Gather your items together and start by grouping like items with like items.
-Sort and determine category names for your items.
-By keeping like items together in the appropriate labeled albums, and/or containers, they are always retrievable by your labeled category.
-This also allows for any items coming into the home that pertain to any of those categories to now have a place to be stored, eliminating clutter and keeping those items and your home organized.
+Here are some basic tips for organizing collections.
+First, gather your items together and start by grouping like items with like items.
+Next, sort and determine category names for your items.
+Then, keep like items together in the appropriate labeled albums, and/or containers.
+Now, they are always retrievable by your labeled category.
+This also allows for any new items coming into the home to now have a place to be stored.
+You will eliminate clutter by storing items in their designated containers or storage areas.

 - Gather these items from around the home